CoryG89/coryg89.github.com/index.md

 ---
 {% include JB/setup %}

 My name is Cory Gross.
-I am a software developer graduating with my Bachelor's in Software Engineering from Auburn University in December of 2013.
+I am a software developer graduating in December 2013 with my Bachelor of Science in Software Engineering from Auburn University.
 I am interested in working with a like-minded team to build good software that people actually use.
 I am also interested in things like: open platforms such as the Web, mobile applications, networking, graphics, physics, game development,